near/node-docs/docs/validator/running-a-node-windows.md

     nearup logs --follow
     ```

 You might be asked for a validator ID; if you do not want to validate, simply press enter.
-For validation, please refer to the [validation section](https://wiki.near.org/validators/validator-guides/running-a-validator).
+For validation, please follow the [Validator Bootcamp](/validator/validator-bootcamp).

 >Got a question?
 <a href="https://stackoverflow.com/questions/tagged/nearprotocol">